-In the meantime, Iran has tried to monetise its plentiful gas resources by building export-oriented urea capacity, especially in the Pars Special Economic Energy Zone at the port of Bandar Assaluveh, which has become a massive petrochemical hub as shown in Table 1.
-The lifting of sanc-
+In the meantime, Iran has tried to monetise its plentiful gas resources by building export-oriented urea capacity, especially in the Pars Special Economic Energy Zone at the port of Bandar Assaluyeh, which has become a massive petrochemical hub as shown in Table 1.
+The lifting of sanctions has given a boost to attempts to develop new ammonia-urea capacity in Iran, which had proceeded very slowly during the past decade, with abortive tie-ups with Venezuela and India coming to nothing.
+Sanctions have made the licensing of technology and in particular the financing of these plants difficult, and remaining banking sanctions mean that getting payments into or out of Iran remain extremely problematic for companies.

-Most of the new plants are along the coast, aimed at the export market, and the past year has seen two of them start up - Marvdasht (actually in the interior), a subsidiary of Shiraz Petrochemcials Co. and Pardis at Assaluveh.
-Another plant, at
+Most of the new plants are along the coast, aimed at the export market, and the past year has seen two of them start up - Marvdasht (actually in the interior), a subsidiary of Shiraz Petrochemcials Co, and Pardis at Assaluyeh, Another plant, at